Pylons/pyramid_mailer/contributing.md

 *   Fork this project, create a new branch, commit your suggested change, and push to your fork on GitHub.
     When ready, submit a pull request for consideration.
     [GitHub Flow](https://guides.github.com/introduction/flow/index.html) describes the workflow process and why it's a good practice.
-    When submitting a pull request, sign [CONTRIBUTORS.txt](https://github.com/Pylons/pyramid_mailer/blob/master/CONTRIBUTORS.txt) if you have not yet done so.
+    When submitting a pull request, sign [CONTRIBUTORS.txt](https://github.com/Pylons/pyramid_mailer/blob/main/CONTRIBUTORS.txt) if you have not yet done so.
 *   Join the [IRC channel #pyramid on irc.freenode.net](https://webchat.freenode.net/?channels=pyramid).

 ## Git Branches

 Git branches and their purpose and status at the time of this writing are listed below.

-*   [master](https://github.com/Pylons/pyramid_mailer/) - The branch which should always be *deployable*.
+*   [main](https://github.com/Pylons/pyramid_mailer/) - The branch which should always be *deployable*.
 The default branch on GitHub.
 *   For development, create a new branch.
-If changes on your new branch are accepted, they will be merged into the master branch and deployed.
+If changes on your new branch are accepted, they will be merged into the main branch and deployed.

 ## Running tests and building documentation